jedisct1/draft-denis-xet/draft-denis-xet.md

 - Servers never reveal raw chunk hashes
 - Clients can only match chunks they possess
 - The chunk hash key rotates periodically, and shard expiry limits the reuse window

-## Transport Security

-All API communications MUST use TLS 1.2 or later.
-Implementations MUST verify server certificates.

 ## Denial of Service Considerations